bakikarakus/raman-image/README.md

 2-Open the Raman Updated ML notebook to train models and view results.

-Note: If you are having trouble, feel free to send me email. muhammet.karakus@std.bogazici.edu.tr
+Note: If you are having trouble, feel free to send me email:

+muhammet.karakus@std.bogazici.edu.tr